tims-computer-academy/mongodb/phase0.md

 ---

-## Step 5: Start MongoDB and enable it on boot
+## Step 5: Start MongoDB and Enable it on Boot

 ```bash
 sudo systemctl start mongod